Interstellar-code/lark-openapi-mcp/README.md

 > ⚠️ **Document Editing**: Direct editing of Feishu cloud documents is not supported (only importing and reading are available)

-By default, the MCP service enables common APIs.
-To enable other tools or only specific APIs or presets, you can specify them using the `-t` parameter in the MCP Client configuration (JSON):
+By default, the MCP service loads **all 1,274 available English API tools** automatically.
+If you want to limit the tools to specific APIs or use predefined presets, you can specify them using the `-t` parameter in the MCP Client configuration (JSON):

 ```json
 {